A brand magazine goes beyond straightforward advertising. It aims to provide readers with original, engaging content that will inspire and inform

-As might be expected, the fashion sector has proven to be a natural fit for several brand publications.
-Though now defunct, one of the best company magazines came from fast-fashion giant ASOS.
+Porter is just one of a number of fashion brands which have found print to be a natural fit.
+Though now defunct, one of the best examples came from fast-fashion giant ASOS.
 Its self-titled magazine’s reliable output of credible journalism, high-quality fashion stories and A-list celebrity interviews helped cement its position as one of the most popular fashion magazines targeted at the under-30s market, with a circulation of 700,000 at its peak.
-The magazine came to an end in Autumn 2019, but it is still heralded as a pioneer in the field
+The magazine came to an end in Autumn 2019, but it is still heralded as a pioneer in the field.

 Food and drink

 For a brand magazine to be successful, it needs to offer something different or extra.

 "Print magazines are proven to be a successful medium that … goes beyond the ordinary with stories that have deep, rich context.”